-Outside areas and boundaries There are areas of private garden grounds pertaining to the property and these are bound in the main by timber fencing.
-A private driveway is provided.
+Outside areas and boundaries There are areas of private ground pertaining to the property and these

+are bounded in the main by metal fencing.

 Visually inspected.

 Ceilings The ceilings are of plasterboard or similar design.
 Visually inspected from floor level.